 Martin Keller and his colleagues (1) showed this to be highly effective at immediately boosting jump performance and reducing fatigue within a single training session but using jump height as the real-time feedback metric.

 They took three groups of fit university students and had them jump five times with either an internal cue (extend your legs), and external cue (reach for the tennis ball) or by providing direct objective feedback on how high they jumped after every rep(jump height shown on a screen).

 All groups improved from the baseline jumps, but the group that saw their jump height in real-time was the clear winner, jumping higher than both of the verbal feedback groups.

 And remember, this significant improvement in jump performance was within a single training session.

-Feedback frequency is an often discussed component of coaching theory, with less internal cueing often a better way to go about things to help drive autonomy and self-directed learning, while high frequency external feedback shown to enhance performance (2).
+Feedback frequency is an often discussed component of coaching theory.
+Most research agrees that less internal cueing is better to help boost autonomy and self-directed learning, while high frequency external feedback can enhance performance, when delivered well.

 34 individuals.
 3 groups.
-Six weeks of 3x a week drop jump training.
+6 weeks of training.
+3x a week drop jump training.

 The first group received zero objective feedback on how high they jumped.
 They improved jump height by 6%.

 The second group got feedback for their jump height on 50% of their reps.
 They improved jump height by 10%.